Skip to contents

 Fields to extract from a full cff object.
 The value could be:

-• preferred: This would create a single entry with the main citation info of the package (key preferred-citation).
+• preferred: Create a single entry with the main citation information of the package (key preferred-citation).

-• all: A combination of the previous two options.
-This would extract both the preferred-citation and the references key.
+• all: Extract both the preferred-citation and references keys.

 Value